The Real Reason Princess Diana Gave That Infamous Interview to Martin Bashir

 But the interview that aired showed a tearful Diana revealing that “there were three people in this marriage.”
 She was referring to Prince Charles’s longtime love for Camilla Parker-Bowles.
+(Here’s why Charles didn’t marry Camilla in the first place.)
 Diana and Prince Charles were separated at the time, and she admitted that she had an affair with cavalry officer James Hewitt.
 She also questioned her estranged husband’s fitness to be king.
-(To get a deeper sense of her private life, check out these rare photos of the royal family.)

 Simmons recalled she didn’t hold back with her friend, telling her that she thought she had made a “prat” out of herself.
 Flabbergasted, she asked Diana who encouraged her to give the interview.
 Diana told her it was Fergie (a nickname for the Duchess of York) and another friend.

 Apparently, Diana and Fergie had a complicated relationship, according to Town and Country.
 Distant cousins, they had been friendly before they married into the royal family.
 Diana sat the fun-loving Fergie next to her brother-in-law, Prince Andrew, then an eligible bachelor, at a dinner.
 Fergie later married Prince Andrew, but both she and Diana often felt alienated within the royal family.